To view the newsletter online with working elements and links, click here: http://conta.cc/2gkBsjK

 For 36 hours, I’ll abstain from everything.
 Everything except the pure, unpolluted, easily-accessible, life-giving water that we so often take for granted.
 In some countries, clean water is considered a luxury, with many rural children and families consuming unsanitary water that causes illness.
 Engineers in Action works to change all that, and I want to help them succeed.

-I hope to raise $500 before my 36 hour fast Sept.
-28-30.
+I hope to raise $500 before my 36 hour fast October 4-6.
 Will you support me?